Skip to Content

 Is Disney Genie Plus worth it?

-Overall, I think Genie+ can be a helpful add-on, especially if you don’t visit often.
+Overall, I think Genie+ can be a helpful add-on, especially if you don’t visit the parks often.

-On the other hand, it’s also not necessarily in order to have an enjoyable day at Disney World or Disneyland.
+On the other hand, it’s also not a must-have in order to have an enjoyable day at Disney World or Disneyland.

 Will you be purchasing Genie+ or individual Lightning Lane passes for your next visit?
 Let me know in the comments below!